La Fonte des neiges

 La Fonte des neiges (English title: Thawing out; literally The melting of the snows) is a 2009 short comedy drama film directed by Jean-Julien Chervier.

 Synopsis

 La Fonte des neiges is about a few days of a holiday when Leo, a twelve-year-old child, is forced to follow his mother to a nudist camp.
 At first deeply shy, he responds by wearing extra clothes.
-After meeting Antoinette, a playful girl, Leo slowly becomes more relaxed and is revealed as a responsible and gentle person.
+After meeting Antoinette, a playful nudist girl, Leo slowly becomes more relaxed and is revealed as a responsible and gentle person.
 He gets to know Antoinette better throughout the film and the discovery of his body, as well as the first feelings of love take on the appearance of a fairy tale with a hallucinogenic quality.

 Reception

 The film, which deals carefully with a subject that could be controversial, was broadcast on the French-German national television channel Arte.
 It has been called "A very fine short film".

 The film was shown in 2009 at the Brooklyn Film Festival.